4W4I5/Semester-4-Notes/README.md

 | 21 feb | N/A, Rec available |         |

 ### CLC
+- Notes upto the first sessional are scarce as of writing.
+Prepped using slides
 | Date   | Status                  | Content                                              |
 | ------ | ----------------------- | ---------------------------------------------------- |
 | 24 jan | Skipped                 | Introductory                                         |